Louis-Barolle/vivalaTE/README.md

 snakemake --cores 4
 ````

 *All input files (genome BED/GFF, bigWig signals, config.yaml) live in the same directory as the Snakefile.
-Results will be written under `results/<genome>/<tissue>/…`.*
+Results will be written under `results/<genome>/<tissue>/â€¦`.*

 ## Configuration

+All base data (Genome,TE,Gene annotations as well as CHIP seq and RNA-seq) were downloaded from https://www.biologiaevolutiva.org/gonzalez_lab/drosomics/DATA/
+All 3 replicates were downloaded per experiment, and for CHIP-seq data, the file names were manually annotated to contain *_H3k9me3.bw or *_H3k27ac.bw

 Edit `config.yaml` in the project root to suit your paths: